Martin Luther King Jr. assassination conspiracy theories: James Earl Ray

 James Earl Ray was born into poverty in 1928 outside St. Louis.
-He served in West Germany after World War II, before he was dishonorably discharged.
-He traveled to Los Angeles where he robbed a cafe and was sentenced to 90 days.
-In 1955, after a series of small bungled crimes, from robbing a taxi-driver for 11 dollars to robbing a post office, he was sentenced to 45 months at the Federal penitentiary in Leavenworth, Kansas.
+He served in West Germany after World War II before he was dishonorably discharged.
+He traveled to Los Angeles, where he robbed a cafe and was sentenced to 90 days.
+In 1955, after a series of bungled crimes ranging from robbing a taxi driver of 11 dollars to robbing a post office, he was sentenced to 45 months at the Federal Penitentiary in Leavenworth, Kansas.
 He was paroled in 1959.
-But on October 10, 1959, Ray and James Owens, another ex-convict, robbed a Kroger grocery store in St. Louis.
-Ray was given a 20-year sentence at Missouri State Penitentiary.
-On April 23, 1967, Ray escaped from the prison in a bakery delivery truck.
+On October 10, 1959, Ray and James Owens, another ex-convict, robbed a Kroger grocery store in St. Louis.
+Ray was given a 20-year sentence at the Missouri State Penitentiary.
+On April 23, 1967, Ray escaped from the prison by hiding in a bakery delivery truck.
 Ray claimed that he then became a gunrunner with a blond Cuban handler named "Raoul".
 Ray stated that Raoul directed him to purchase the rifle used in the assassination and to stay at the Lorraine Hotel.

-On the afternoon of April 4, Ray checked into a boarding house in Memphis, with a bar called Jim's Grill on the first floor.
+On the afternoon of April 4, Ray checked into a boarding house in Memphis, which had a bar called Jim’s Grill on the first floor.
 He paid $8.50 for a week's stay.
-The rear of the boardinghouse faced the Lorraine Motel across Mulberry Street.
-Ray was identified from fingerprints on the gun he left behind.
-Regarding Ray's alleged gun, Martin Luther King III said, "That weapon was not the weapon.
+The rear of the boarding house faced the Lorraine Motel across Mulberry Street.
+Ray was identified through fingerprints found on the gun he left behind, Martin Luther King III said, "That weapon was not the weapon.
 You're going to kill somebody and then drop the gun right there?"

-On April 24, Ray obtained a Canadian passport and purchased plane tickets from Toronto to London, where he was apprehended by the FBI on June 8.
-He was allegedly trying to reach the white-minority ruled Rhodesia.
-On March 10, 1969, Ray plead guilty to murdering King, received a 99-year prison sentence without trial.
+On April 24, James Earl Ray obtained a Canadian passport and purchased plane tickets from Toronto to London, where he was apprehended by the FBI on June 8.
+He was allegedly trying to reach the white-minority-ruled Rhodesia.
+On March 10, 1969, Ray plead guilty to murdering King and received a 99-year prison sentence, thereby avoiding a trial.
 His plea saved him from the likelihood of the death penalty.
-During his short sentencing trial, Ray "leapt to his feet" when the prosecution and his defense lawyer, Percy Foreman, agreed that there was no conspiracy.
-Ray explained that his guilty plea did not necessarily mean others weren't involved.
+During his sentencing hearing, Ray "leapt to his feet" when the prosecution and his defense lawyer, Percy Foreman, agreed that there was no conspiracy.
+Ray explained that his guilty plea did not necessarily mean others were not involved.
 But a few days after his plea, Ray recanted his confession and claimed he was innocent.

 In 1998, Ray died in prison of complications due to a chronic hepatitis C infection.
-Ray's cremated remains were distributed in Ireland because he did not want his final resting place to be in the United States due to "the way the government [had] treated him".
+Ray's cremated remains were distributed in Ireland because he did not want his final resting place to be in the United States due to "the way the government [had] treated him."